znck/Mastering-Vue/Chapter 1/README.md

 ```

-We have vue in our fiddle now.
+Now, We have `Vue` constructor available globally.
 Let's create a simple application.
-Put following script in JavaScript section.
+Put the following script in JavaScript section.

 ``` js